LeanneCodes/mean-girls-quiz/README.md

   * Background image came from Shutterstock
 * Code
   * YouTube tutorials on structuring the quiz
-  * StackOverflow for disabling the buttons
+  * StackOverflow for disabling the buttons and the event listener code
 * Acknowledgements
   * My Mentor Rahul for his ongoing support and feedback
   * The Code Institute's Tutor Support